Dam collapse in Brazil destroys towns and turns river into muddy wasteland

 Meanwhile, authorities in Minas Gerais state continue to cater to corporate interests over the public good.
 The operational license for the dam that collapsed was not recommended because of risk of destabilisation.
 Yet this year the government of Minas Gerais has proposed new legislation to accelerate environmental licenses for the mining sector.
 The state already has more than 700 waste dams, but only four public employees to monitor them.

 Over last few days, Greenpeace Brazil has been documenting and investigating the path of destruction caused by the Samarco dam rupture: listening to people’s stories and docementinging the devastation.
-You can see more from this expedition here.
 And Greenpeace teams will continue to monitor and document as the mud’s contaminants make their way to the ocean.

 Thousands of lives are being radically affected – fishermen, ranchers, city-dwellers and the Krenak Indigenous people.
 The environment between Minas Gerais and Espírito Santo states suffers immeasurably.
 There is no time to lose in supporting the victims, investigating and punishing those responsible for this tragedy and in minimizing the effects on the environment.